sbt/sbt/README.md

 * [properties](http://books.sonatype.com/mvnref-book/reference/resource-filtering-sect-properties.html).

 Restricted to Maven resolution and repositories for now.
 Support for Ivy seems definitely at reach, just not done yet.

-Both a JVM library and a Scala JS one.

 Released under the Apache license, v2.